Chewing your food could protect against infection

 Dr David Drew said that “We found a strong association between low soluble Klotho and decline in kidney function, independent of many known risk factors for kidney function decline.
 This suggests that Klotho could play a role in the development of chronic kidney disease, although additional research will need to confirm this.
 This also raises the possibility that Klotho could be an important therapeutic target for future clinical trials.”

 This news was published in The Nation newspaper.
-Read complete newspaper of 22-Jan-2017 here.
+Read complete newspaper of 23-Jan-2017 here.